British Rail Class 166: Operations

 In July 2017, the 166s began to transfer over to be based at St Philip's Marsh depot in Bristol, where they would then begin operation on the Severn Beach line to allow other services to be strengthened further west.
 Since September 2017, they have rapidly been introduced on other services such as the Weston-super-Mare to Filton Abbey Wood / Bristol Parkway service and the Cardiff Central to Taunton services.
 In January 2018, they began service on the Golden Valley Line and in February 2018, they began service on the Heart of Wessex Line, as well as operating some services on the Wessex Main Line as far as Warminster and Southampton Central.
-In January 2019, they also began operating the regional service between Cardiff Central and Portsmouth Harbour which allowed more of the Class 158 units that solely operated this service to move more west.
+In January 2019, they also began operating the regional service between Cardiff Central and Portsmouth Harbour which allowed more of the Class 158 units that solely operated this service to move further west.

 In December 2020, they began operating on the Riviera Line and Avocet Line following the retirement of the Class 143 units.

 The transfer of the 166 (and 165) units to services in and around Bristol and Exeter have overall allowed units that previously operated these services to move further west, such as the Class 150 and Class 158 units.
-While the majority of the fleet is based at St Phillip's Marsh depot now, some of the units still do remain based at Reading TMD for Thames Valley services where they were all planned to be replaced by Class 769 units.